Sustainability - A Case Study - Reuse of bricks in a small extension

 In this project, an extension was added to the back of the house, when the existing back wall was opened up the bricks which were carefully removed and stored for reuse.

-During the demolition process, the bricks were carefully removed to be restored and reused.
+During the demolition process, the bricks from the old kitchen were carefully removed to be restored and reused.
+The bricks were mostly still in excellent condition.

-The brick was cleaned and used to build a dormer upstairs, which would become a new bathroom.
+The salvaged brick was used to build a dormer upstairs, which would become a new bathroom.
 The brick dormer tied in seamlessly with the existing house.

 Interior View